This new Post is a continuation from my Blog Posts on 5/31/21-Part 1, 8/30- Part 2, 10/11- Part 3, and

 34. The faster you throw a bowling ball, the MORE skid it will have.

-35. REVOLUTIONS- The rotation of a turning object on it's axis.
+35. REVOLUTIONS- is the rotation of a turning object on it's axis.
 To get more "REVS" on the ball, you must apply the proper LIFT on the ball (spoken about on 10/25/21 Blog Post).
 To do this, you must pull the two middle fingers toward the palm when releasing the ball.

 Please keep applying all the things I have mentioned thus far, but only a few at a time.
 There are lots of things to learn so always have a plan in mind when going to your practice sessions.